yiisoft/yii2/docs/guide/rest.md

 }
 ```

-Third, modify the configuration about the `urlManager` component in your application configuration:
+Then, modify the configuration about the `urlManager` component in your application configuration:

 ```php
 'urlManager' => [